Frosty grass: will eating it give your horse colic? - Horse & Hound

-Have you ever wondered whether turning out on frosty grass could be harmful to your horse’s digestive system?

-With the winter months just around the corner and overnight temperatures gradually falling in the UK, waking up to find your fields covered with a layer of frost first thing in the morning will soon become a familiar sight.
+Have you ever wondered whether turning out on frosty grass could be harmful to your horse’s digestive system, and even cause colic?
+With Britain facing yet another period of cold and frosty weather this winter, waking up to find your fields covered with a layer of frost first thing in the morning is a familiar sight.

-But should you be worried about this causing your horse to colic?
+But should you be worried about this causing colic in your horse?
 Not according to vet Kieran O’Brien MRCVS of Penbode Equine in Devon.

 “Horses living out in winter can happily eat frosted grass every morning for weeks on end without suffering any adverse effect,” he says.
 “Evidence that frosted grass causes colic is only circumstantial.